 - Nasal wash: We gently squirt saline into your nose.
 After a few seconds the water runs out into a sample bowl.
 This will tell us about the germs in your nose and your immunity. - Throat swab: We take a small cotton swab and wipe the back of your throat in a circular motion.
-This is to test for germs in your throat. - Nasal Cells:

-Nasal cells may be collected by either or both two methods below (Nasal curette and/or Nasal swab)

-Nasal Curette: We insert a very small and narrow plastic spoon (about the size of a toothpick) into the inner surface of the nose that is withdrawn in a sweeping motion to collect small cells.
+This is to test for germs in your throat. - Nasosorption: This is a small strip that we put into the entrance of each of your nostrils.
+It is absorbent and will soak up some of the secretions coating your nose.
+This is one of the samples we will ask you to take at home. - Nasal Cells: Nasal cells may be collected by either or both two methods below (Nasal curette and/or Nasal swab) Nasal Curette: We insert a very small and narrow plastic spoon (about the size of a toothpick) into the inner surface of the nose that is withdrawn in a sweeping motion to collect small cells.
 We will perform this twice on each nostril.

-Nasal swab: We use a small cotton swab and wipe the back of your nose to collect cells.

-- Blood samples: We take blood samples from a vein in your arm, using a needle.
+Nasal swab: We use a small cotton swab and wipe the back of your nose to collect cells. - Nasai swab: we use a small cotton swab and wipe the back of your hose to collect cells. - Blood samples: We take blood samples from a vein in your arm, using a needle.
 We will take up to 80 mL (about the same as five tablespoons) during a visit.
 This amount of blood is safe to have taken in one go, and your body will replace this blood quickly.
-This is to look at your immune response. - Fine Needle Aspirate (Optional)

-This procedure is optional.
+This is to look at your immune response. - Fine Needle Aspirate: This procedure is optional.
 This involves using ultrasound to identify a lymph node (a gland with a role in the immune system) in your armpit.
 We will then take a sample of the lymph node using a needle, we use the ultrasound machine to help guide us to the right place.
 This can be done on both armpits.
 This visit could be combined with another visit or done as a separate visit anytime between day -3 and day 28.